Wadebridge Town F.C.: History

 They were established in 1894 and joined the South Western League for its second season in 1952 and remained in membership until 2007 when they became founder members of the South West Peninsula League Division One West.
 During their time in the South Western League they had never won the league title, but on three occasions had finished in the runner-up spot.
 In their first season in the South West Peninsula league the club gained promotion to the Premier Division as champions.
-The club remained in the Premier Division until the end of the 2010–11 season when the finished bottom of the Premier division and were relegated back to Division One west.
+The club remained in the Premier Division until the end of the 2010–11 season when they finished bottom of the Premier division and were relegated back to Division One west.

 They have competed in all three of the main national competitions, without any major success.
 The club has reached the third qualifying round of the FA Cup three times, the last being over thirty years ago, and prior to being accepted for the 2006–07 season, they hadn't been played in the tournament since 1984–85.
 They were among the teams selected for the first FA Trophy competition in 1969–70, but in six seasons never progressed past the qualifying rounds, and in a similar number of entries in the FA Vase their best run was to the third round in 1982–83.